Who we are and what we do

 a.
 Direct interactions.
 You may give us any of the categories of data identified above by filling in forms on our Site or by corresponding with us in person or by phone, e-mail or otherwise.
 This includes personal data you provide when you:

-c.
+a.
 Third parties or publicly available sources.
-We may receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA for research on how we can improve service that we deliver and improve processes and procedures in the wider IVF market
+We may receive personal data about you from various third parties and public sources such as analytics providers, advertising networks and/or search information providers based inside and outside the EEA.

 Why we will use your data